-- Assessment of the Group's conclusion that each acquisition represents a business combination in accordance with Australian Accounting Standards. - With the involvement of our valuation specialists, we considered the allocation of the purchase price to the acquired assets and liabilities. - Assessment of the competence, qualifications, objectivity and methodologies of the independent experts engaged by the Group to identify and determine the fair values of the assets acquired and liabilities assumed. - Assessment of the adequacy of the related disclosures within the financial report.
+- Assessment of the Group's conclusion that the acquisition represented a business combination in accordance with Australian Accounting Standards. - With the involvement of our valuation specialists, we considered the allocation of the purchase price to the acquired assets and liabilities. - Assessment of the competence, qualifications, objectivity and work performed by the independent experts engaged by the Group to identify and determine the fair values of the assets acquired and liabilities assumed. - Assessment of the adequacy of the related disclosures within the financial report.